syncthing/docs/advanced/folder-sync-xattrs.rst

 .. versionadded:: 1.22.0

-When enabled, Syncthing attempts to also synchronise filesystem extended attributes between devices.
+When enabled, Syncthing attempts to also synchronize filesystem extended attributes between devices.

 Extended attributes are recorded and synced on a per-operating system basis.